 Table of Contents

-Taking An Airport Taxi
+Take an Airport Taxi

 There is no guarantee as to the exact quality of your vehicle.
 Whilst taxis are regulated, and your driver will have their license displayed, vehicles are not standard and come in varying ages and qualities.

 Standard car or SUV?
 This may depend on how much luggage you have in addition to people.
-When I have flown with my 3 children, I have found a standard car adequate to fit us with 4 small suitcases.
+When I have flown with my 3 children, I have found a standard car adequate to fit us with four small suitcases.

 Don’t be afraid to ask your driver for help with seatbelts to ensure you’re all travelling safely.